dail8859/DoxyIt/README.md

 # DoxyIt
 Notepad++ plugin for [Doxygen](http://www.doxygen.org) commenting.
-This also provides helpful features to support creating and editing comment blocks, even if Doxygen isn't desired.
+This also provides helpful features for creating and editing comment blocks, even if Doxygen isn't desired.

 The release versions of DoxyIt can be downloaded [here](https://github.com/dail8859/DoxyIt/releases).